-Making bread machine bread is a very practical and rewarding way of enjoying homemade bread.
+Making bread in a bread machine is a very practical and rewarding way of enjoying homemade loaves.
 Using a bread maker streamlines the process and makes it much easier.

 Are you new to bread machine baking?